 - An agreement can be made between counsel

 - Both parties can participate in mediation with or without counsel present.
-Richmond Tymchuk Family Law offers Zoom consultations and is well versed at conducting mediation and arbitration through Zoom
+The Calgary divorce lawyers at Richmond Tymchuk Family Law offers Zoom consultations and is well versed at conducting mediation and arbitration through Zoom

 - Custody arrangements may need to change under new safety and social distancing standards from COVID.
 Regardless of where you may be in the divorce process, discuss special arrangements to keep your family safe with a lawyer.